fuelsoft/viewer/README.md

 It should work with little extra effort by just plugging the CPP files into GCC and linking in SDL2 and SDL_image.

-I am working on migrating to a makefile-type build to simplify this.
+I will work on migrating to a makefile-type build to simplify this at some point.
+Pre-built copies are available too.

 ## Usage:
 First, ensure that the executable has all the `.dll` files next to it.
 There are two groups you need: